qure_logo.svg

 There are circumstances where we may wish to disclose or are compelled to disclose your Personal data to third parties.
 These scenarios include disclosure to:

-The service providers are contractually bound not to share Personal data collected from visitors on our Website with anyone else.
+All third party The service providers and Data Processors with whom we share personal data are contractually bound not to share Personal data with anyone else.

 We confirm and acknowledge that we do not commercially exploit or distribute Personal data to any third party for commercial purposes.
 We share and disclose your Personal data to companies with which we have contracts in place.
 These companies mainly provide data storage, data analytics, advertising, IT support and other services to be able to run and improve our Services.